zhangyazhong/verdictdb/docs/how-to-add-driver.md

 1. Fork the VerdictDB's public repository.
 2. Add a VerdictDB driver class for your database and implement appropriate methods.
-3. Make the driver available by modifying the if-else-if statements for selecting a driver.
+3. Make the driver available by modifying the if-else-if statements for the driver instantiation in VerdictDB.
 4. Add a maven dependency for JDBC driver of your database.
 5. Test and submit a pull request for your new driver.